eSports Viewership Statistics 2025 – Audience Growth Data

 Source: Statista

-Big names like HTC and Honda have sponsored the European Esports Team Liquid.
+Big-name sponsors like HTC and Honda have also backed the leading European esports team, Team Liquid.

 Here is a table showing top-earning professional Esports teams in terms of total prize money won: